alicalimli/movie-matrix-app/README.md

 #### Can we watch movies in this website?

-No, You can only search and watch trailers.
+No, You can only search movies and watch trailers.

 ## Authors